rushikesh328/Task_06_Deep_Fake/README.md

    - Place all text files in the `data/` folder.

 2. **Generate TTS Segments**
    - Run `tts_generate.py` to convert text into individual audio files.
+   - Install 'e
    - Ensure all dependencies like `edge_tts` are installed.

 3. **Combine Audio Segments**
-   - Run `mix_interviews.py` to merge all TTS segments into a single audio file.
+   - Run `tts_generate.py` to merge all TTS segments into a single audio file.
    - Output is saved in the `data/output/` folder.

 4. **Verify Output**